-- Degree to which the FEL-3 design package present a comprehensive and complete description of the scope, schedule, and budget that will be required to execute a pilot phase; - Demonstration that all prior-scale data which will be necessary to rapidly executed a pilot phase project has been obtained and incorporated into the project plans and engineering design package; - The degree to which sufficient cost share, contingency, and other financial resources have been identified and secured to enable rapid execution of a pilot phase project; and - Degree to which all other project resources such as, but not limited to: site access, required permitting and regulatory approvals, stakeholder and sponsor support, and any licensing agreements have been secured.
+- The degree to which the Phase 1 deliverables present a comprehensive and complete description of the scope, schedule, and budget that will be required to successfully execute Phase 2. - Demonstration that all prior-scale data which will be necessary to rapidly execute Phase 2 has been obtained and incorporated into the project plans. - The degree to which sufficient cost share, contingency, and other financial resources have been secured to enable rapid execution of Phase 2.

+• The degree to which all other project resources, such as, but not limited to: site access, required permitting and regulatory approvals, stakeholder and sponsor support, and any licensing agreements have been secured.

-Upon completion of the competitive project review (down-selection process), EERE will select which projects will receive federal funding after the completion of their Topic Area 2 award.
-Due to the availability of funding and program considerations, only a portion of the recipients may be selected to receive funding for project continuation.
-As a result of this down-select process, certain projects will not receive federal funding beyond the completion of their Topic Area 2 award even if the project is meeting the predefined metrics.
+Upon completion of the competitive project review (down-selection process), EERE will select which projects will receive federal funding beyond Phase 1.
+Due to the availability of funding and program considerations, none or only a portion of the recipients will be selected to receive funding for project continuation.
+As a result of this down-select process, certain projects will not receive federal funding beyond Phase 1 even if the project is meeting the predefined metrics.